Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step1.md

    At this stage, the Vivado block automation has already created a top block design and a dynamic region block.
 It added the CIPS, added a Control, Interface & Processing System (shorten with CIPS in the future), AXI NOC block, dfx_decoupler and all supporting logic blocks to the top diagram and added AI engine, AXI NOC and clock in dynamic region (VitisRegion.bd) and also applied all board presets for the VCK190.
 Block generation and address aperture setting has also been done.

-   The comming is to explain the sub-module in this CED DFX platform.
-The sub-module design methdology is applied to all the DFX design.
+   The coming is to explain the sub-module in this CED DFX platform.
+The sub-module design methodology is applied to all the DFX design.

 #### DFX Platform Design Submodule Explanation